 When we launched in September 2015 we were able to do so thanks to the generous funding from Campact.de, WeMove’s sister organisation in Germany.
 While by no means covering full yearly costs, this funding has been distributed over three years in the financial plan of the organisation so as to ensure enough stability for us to work on becoming fully independent.
-In fact to this day, Summer 2017, thanks to small donations from the incredible WeMove community we are approximately 40% member funded.
+In fact to this day, thanks to small donations from the incredible WeMove community, we are more than 50% member funded.

 Achieving full financial independence and stability is of vital importance for an organisation such as WeMove, which fights many important battles that target governments, corporations, institutions, etc. By receiving funding from thousands of our members we will achieve the financial independence and stability we need to keep up our work for many years.

-Helping WeMove fill the gaps until we reach that full financial independence and stability have been: the European Climate Foundation, Charles-Leopold-Mayer Foundation, the Open Society Foundation for Europe and a number of private individuals, among whom Henry Tinsley.
+Helping WeMove fill the gaps until we reach that full financial independence and stability have been: the European Climate Foundation, Charles-Leopold-Mayer Foundation, the Open Society Foundation for Europe and a number of private individuals.

-However our initial funding is decreasing and will be entirely depleted by the end of 2018 which is why we are increasing our fundraising efforts and focus on donations from members.
+However our initial funding is decreasing, which is why we are increasing our fundraising efforts and focus on donations from members.

 Normally we raise money for general purposes, which gives us maximum flexibility and stability for our work.